amycoffin/litSearchTruthsetTesting/README.md

 # litSearchTruthsetTesting
-There are 2 truth set files (one for BRCA1, one for BRCA2) that contain LOVD literature data.
-A 3rd file, labeled exampleLitSearchOutput can be used as an argument for the main module, litSearchVsTruthSet, to test LitSearch output against the truthset.
-Output: a pubs dictionary (in its own .py file) and performance stats (printed in terminal).
+There are 2 truth set files (one for BRCA1, one for BRCA2) that contain LOVD literature data, and are the first 2 arguments for the main module, litSearchVsTruthSet.
+BRCA1 truth set must be first argument (arg O), BRCA2 truth set must be second (arg 1).

+A 3rd file, labeled exampleLitSearchOutput can be used as a 3rd argument (arg 2) for the main module, litSearchVsTruthSet, to test LitSearch output against the truthset.
+Output: a pubs dictionary (in its own outPubs.py file) and performance stats (printed in terminal).
+Use this example output file to model any new LitSearch output to be used accurately in litSearchVsTruthSet.

+Use the resulting pubs data structure to interrogate any PMID of your choice.
+Pubs data structure is provided below: pubs = {'PMID': { ('variantalias1', 'variantalias2', ...) : {'inMunchOutput': boolean, 'inTruthSet': boolean} }, 'PMID':{():{}}, ...  }